Nature Summer Camp Staff

 Christopher Aas (He/They/She)

-Christopher has been coming to the Hitchcock Center since they were 6 months old (a big fan of nature storytime), and has stuck around ever since.
-They have been a Junior Counselor over the past Summers and vacation weeks and a Counselor-in-Training prior to that.
-Christopher is very active, training in Kung-Fu for the past 8 years, and likes to stay on the move.
-In the Fall, they will be starting their first year at Pomona College in Southern California, with an interest in studying theater, biology, and psychology.
-But first, they are excited to be returning to the Hitchcock community, this time as a counselor.
+Chris is a returning counselor who has been coming to the Hitchcock Center since they were 6 months old (a big fan of nature storytime), and has stuck around ever since.
+Prior to their time as a counselor last Summer they have been both a Junior Counselor and Counselor-in-Training.
+Chris is very active, practicing Kung-Fu for the past 9 years, and likes to stay on the move.
+They are currently a rising sophomore at Pomona College, studying theater and psychology while training separately to be a stunt actor.

 LEADERSHIP TRAINING CAMP